How to Identify Worn Plasma Cutter Consumables: Signs & Tests

 arc quality and maintenance

 Watch arc color, control standoff distance, and trust audible feedback to spot wear early.
-Orange or purple hues suggest gas contamination or worn parts.
-A green arc points to a burned electrode tip—replace it immediately.
-If the torch rides too low, expect spatter, double-arcing, and rapid nozzle damage.
+Orange or purple hues can suggest gas contamination or worn parts.
+A green arc can point to a burned electrode tip, so stop and inspect before you keep cutting.

 Stop, inspect, and replace as needed.